felixfoertsch/felixfoertsch.github.io/_posts/2019-02-23-pumping-lemma-for-reg-languages.md

 `∀n ∈ ℕ ∃x ∈ L: |x| ≥ n ∀u, v, w: x = u ∘ v ∘ w, |v| ≥ 1, |uv| ≤ n ∃i ∈ ℕ: u ∘ vⁱ ∘ w ∉ L → L ∉ REG`

 Again, this is still the Pumping Lemma.
 We didn't change it, we just used an transformation for the implication that is equivalent.
 If you meet the conditions on the left, you **know** the sentence on the right is true.
-Also, if you can show that a condition is not

 Let's use this on an example: Show that `L = {aᵏ ∘ bᵏ | k ≥ 0}` is not regular.